tkn-tub/ns3-gym/doc/manual/source/how-to-write-tests.rst

 used for many years by other people, who probably have no idea upon first glance whether the model is correct.
-The test code that you write for your model will help to avoid future regressions in the output and will aid future users in understanding the validity and bounds of applicability of your models.
+The test code that you write for your model will help to avoid future regressions in the output and will aid future users in understanding the verification and bounds of applicability of your models.

+There are many ways to verify the correctness of a model's implementation.
+In this section,
-There are many ways to test that a model is valid.
-In this chapter, we hope to cover some common cases that can be used as a guide to writing new tests.
+we hope to cover some common cases that can be used as a guide to writing new tests.